|Nutrition Facts (per serving)|

 The most common type of Karaage is known as Tatsuta-age, which is usually defined by the chicken first being marinated in soy sauce and then coated with potato starch.
 The name is in reference to the reddish brown color imparted by the soy sauce, which was thought to resemble the color of the Tatsuta River in autumn when the surrounding Japanese maple trees turn the river a similar hue.
 After being marinated in soy sauce, ginger and garlic, the 2-bite nuggets of chicken are dredged in katakuriko (potato starch) and deep fried until crisp.
 The katakuriko creates a golden shell around the karaage with a lasting crispness which makes it perfect for packing in a bento lunch.
 Karaage also makes for a great summer picnic with some onigiri (rice balls).

-The recipe below calls for mirin, a type of rice wine, similar to sake, but with a lower alcohol and higher sugar content.
-Mirin has a sweet flavor, a golden to light amber color and a slightly thick consistency.
+The recipe below calls for mirin, a type of rice wine, similar to sake, but with lower alcohol and higher sugar content.
+Mirin has a sweet flavor, a golden to light amber color and slightly thick consistency.
 A little goes a long way.
 If you can't find mirin, try dry sherry or sweet marsala.
 Alternatively, you can dissolve a small amount of sugar in a little white wine or sherry.

-Katakuriko is a potato starch made from the dried starch component of peeled potatoes.
+Katakuriko is potato starch made from the dried starch component of peeled potatoes.
 It does not have any potato taste or smell so it does not influence other flavors.
 Deep-frying with katakuriko makes the chicken crispier.
 If you can't find katakuriko, try potato or corn starch.

-- 3 tablespoons soy sauce
+3 tablespoons soy sauce

-- 2 tablespoons sake
+2 tablespoons sake

-- 1 tablespoon mirin
+1 tablespoon mirin

-- 2 teaspoon ginger juice
+2 teaspoons ginger juice

-- Mix soy sauce, sake, mirin and ginger juice in a large bowl.
+Mix soy sauce, sake, mirin and ginger juice in a large bowl.

-- Lightly coat chicken pieces with katakuriko and deep-fry them until done.
+Lightly coat chicken pieces with katakuriko and deep-fry them until done.

-- Remove the chicken and drain on paper towels.
+Remove the chicken and drain on paper towels.